hardingnj/hardingnj.github.io/_posts/2015-10-28-Using-docker.md

 - `-R` use relative filenames, will ensure the directory structures match
 - `-u` only copy newer files, this saves time by not recopying unnecessarily
 - `-n` dry run!
 Remove this flag when you are satisfied with the file list.

+Then symlink the root /data to your new directory.
+The reason I do it this way is we run into less issues with permissions, and being in a working directory directly below data allowed us to use the `-R` function of `Rsync` neatly.

+    ln -s /data ~/sync/data

 The second thing you probably want to map to the container is your code repository.
 I have all my analysis code (mainly ipython notebooks) checked out in `~/git`.
 I manage my git pull/push outside of the docker container as normal.